tpf/tprf-hugo-site/content/the-board.md

 and enjoys exploring many other languages.

-As well as being a Board member, Dan serves on the Raku Steering Council and the TPF Legal Committee.
+As well as being a Board member, Dan serves on the Raku Steering Council and the TPRF Legal Committee.
 He was also a moderator for the 2021 Perl and Raku Conference.

 Held role since: 2021